बिज़नेस क्या है? अर्थ, बिज़नेस के प्रकार, बिज़नेस का साइज़ और उदाहरण

 1. Positive Factors

-- High Credit Score: Reflects financial responsibility.
+- High Credit Score: Reflects financial responsibility and enhances trust.

 - Consistent Revenue: Demonstrates business stability.